i-brnrd/patchLSD/TASK.md

 ### Training B FINISH:
 Training B aims to familiarise the participants with reward rates.
-Training B (see [script](/Assets/Scripts/TrainingBController.cs)) consists of 3 repeats stepping through full patches (as in, they had no decision they coukd not leave that patch ) of a set of 3 trials
+Training B (see [script](/Assets/Scripts/TrainingBController.cs)) consists of 3 sets of 3 'full' **blue** (changing) patches (as in, they had no decision they coukd not leave that patch ) of a set of 3 trials
 $$\{8, 42, 82\}$$

     int[] trialsB = { 7, 41, 81 };

-Fruther information is in LINK LINK LINK INSTRUCTIONS and the <a  href="https://static-content.springer.com/esm/art%3A10.1038%2Fncomms12327/MediaObjects/41467_2016_BFncomms12327_MOESM821_ESM.pdf"  target="_blank"> supplementary material</a>; but in summary:
+Fruther information is in the [participant instructions](/Assets/Resources/Instructions/)  and the <a  href="https://static-content.springer.com/esm/art%3A10.1038%2Fncomms12327/MediaObjects/41467_2016_BFncomms12327_MOESM821_ESM.pdf"  target="_blank"> supplementary material</a>; but in summary:

 The rewards presented in Training A use a full **blue** (changing) patch, so for a given patch runs through [rew2ld.csv](/Assets/Resources/RewardData/rew2ld.csv) and then onto  [ldstay.csv](/Assets/Resources/RewardData/ldstay.csv).